Bakshirhat: Area overview

 The map alongside shows the eastern part of the district.
-In Tufanganj subdivision 6.97% of the population lives in the urban areas and 93.02% lives in the rural areas.
-In Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
+In Tufanganj subdivision, 6.97% of the population lives in the urban areas and 93.02% in the rural areas.
+In Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% in the urban areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 Police station

 There is a police station at Bakshirhat.